 A reader shared this gem with me back in August!
 Our little family has fallen in love with Headspace, a daily meditation app.
 Andy Puddicombe has become an inaugural member of our family.
 We listen to his meditation nightly and, most nights, at least one child falls asleep!
 I love that Andy is teaching my children how to calm, and I especially appreciate the wonderful videos that pop up every few days.
 We love the app so much that we ended up getting the membership and the book.
 Ten thumbs up!

 Our family has been a bit zentangle-obsessed for over a year now.
-We even got Schizz to do some one afternoon!
+We even got my husband to try some!
 This book is one of our favorite zentangle books.
 The wonderful thing about zentangle is that you honestly don’t need to be artistic.
 It’s just repeating patterns and doodles and it’s incredibly relaxing.
 We love to zentangle with these pens and these paper tiles.
 Trust me, you’ll get a bit obsessed yourself if you try it!

 Mandala coloring books are fantastic for little worriers.
 Filling in these geometric shapes is calming for all ages.
 There is a variety of mandala coloring books online and I have pinned several to my Mindfulness Pinterest board, so be sure to swing by and check them out.